 Lower Energy Costs

 Because the furnace is continually adapting to airflow requirements, it never overworks itself.
-Variable speed furnaces regulate operations to meet heating needs.
-It consumes less energy than a single-speed furnace.
+Variable-speed furnaces regulate operations to meet heating needs.
+They consume less energy than their single-speed counterparts.
 This leads to lower operating costs throughout your furnace’s lifetime.